-The material aspects under the four key areas: 1.
-Environment; 2.
-Employment and Labour Practices; 3.
-Operation Practices; and 4.
-Community Investment are set out as follows:
+The material aspects under the two ESG subject areas: 1.
+Environmental; and 2.
+Social are set out as follows:

-1. ENVIRONMENT
+1. ENVIRONMENTAL

-1.1 Emission
+1.1 Emissions

 Environmental protection plays a crucial role for a corporation's sustainability.
 It is the strategy of the Group to keep reducing the environmental impact from its operations, and to promote environmental protection within the Group, its marketplace and the communities in which the Group's operations are located.
 Notwithstanding toys manufacturing industry is considered as light industry which usually does not consume much energy and cause severe air and water pollution, the Group keeps minimizing the environmental impacts from its operations by the following means: